one2blame/one2blame.github.io/content/The dark arts/Common vulnerabilities/use-after-free.md

 }
 ```

-The following sections, [Fastbin Dup](fastbin-dup.md) and
+The following sections, [[fastbin-dup|Fastbin Dup]] and [[unsortedbin-attack|Unsortedbin Attack]],
-[Unsortedbin Attack](unsortedbin-attack.md), demonstrate how UAF vulnerabilities can be leveraged
-to gain arbitrary code execution.
+demonstrate how UAF vulnerabilities can be leveraged to gain arbitrary code execution.

 ## References